German passport: Second German passport

 Germany allows its citizens in exceptional cases to hold more than one valid German passport to circumvent certain travel restrictions.
-(For example, some Arab countries refuse entry if the passport contains an Israeli stamp; journalists may need several passports when travelling abroad when passports have been sent to consular officials for visas that take a long time to issue.)
+One example being that some countries in the Arab League do not allow entry to passport holders of any nationality with Israeli visas or passport stamps.
 In extreme cases, up to 10 German passports can be held at the same time.
 However, these additional passports are valid for only 6 years even if the "original" passport is valid for 10 years.